SYU15/coveComponenents/README.md

   - The console will log out where the id name of the element that the component will render to, or you can check the file.

 ## Export an individual component for production
-- Create an output folder in the top level directory of the project
+- Create an output/production folder
 - In the terminal run ``gulp production --component COMPONENT_TOP_LEVEL_FOLDER_NAME``

 ## Testing